 Yarn at the top, go around the topmost nail, make a last check of your weaving, and cut your working yarn, allowing for the over and under weaving of the yarn (I allow twice the loom’s length), weave the end down to the bottom.
 You can leave the end, but I usually go around the last nail and over the yarn strand and pull the tail’s end through the loop.

 Carefully pop your weaving off the loom and block.

 Congratulations, you have just woven your first diagonal square!

 I hope you found this lesson about Diagonal Weaving on a Square Loom helpful.
-Please share any comments or questions you have in the Comment area towards the bottom of this page.
+Please share any comments or questions in the Comment area towards the bottom of this page.

 You may find a printable PDF of this lesson in the FREE RESOURCES area of this site.
-This is a subscriber-only area.
-To gain access to this site, signup to receive my newsletters by completing the form below.
-Hoping to hear from you soon!
+Unfortunately, this is a subscriber-only area.
+To access this site, sign up to receive my newsletters by completing the form below, and hoping to hear from you soon!